-CAUTION: Never connect propane/LP appliance directly to the propane/LP supply.
-This appliance requires an external regulator (not supplied).
-Install the external regulator between the appliance and propane/LP supply.
+CAUTION: Never connect propane/LP fireplace directly to the propane/LP supply.
+This heater requires an external regulator (not supplied).
+Install the external regulator between the heater and propane/LP supply.

-WARNING: Never connect natural gas appliance to private (non-utility) gas wells.
-This gas is commonly known as wellhead gas.
+WARNING: Never connect this appliance to private (non-utility) gas wells.
+This gas is commonly known as wellhead gas and does not have odorants and may have impurities, and variations in BTU content.
+The use of well-head gas will void the manufacturer's warranty to this appliance.